Gradi/punchlan/README.md

 - Bad, naive, unoptimized native code;
 - No comments;
 - Still a lot of bugs;
-- It and it's programs run only on Windows; That is becase calling convention `System V x64 ABI` is not implemented.
-But LLVM's version should run on Linus too (not tested).
+- It and it's programs run only on Windows; That is becase calling convention `System V x64 ABI` is not implemented, but LLVM's version should run on Linux (not tested).

 Read [language](LANGUAGE.md) description to get better understanding about language.